University of Wisconsin–Madison

 SPECS

-Focused on developing and validating perceptual measures for evidence-based clinical speech assessment for children, across a range of speech differences and disorders.
+Focuses on developing and validating perceptual measures for evidence-based clinical speech assessment in children, across a range of speech differences and disorders.

 We are seeking speech language pathologists who: